Cucumis melo L. Reticulatus Group

 His operation grew to the point that he was shipping melons to thirty-three states as well as from his farm.
 The reputation of the melon so great, people from cities in the region would travel there on the weekends to eat some of these late summer treats and take in the sites and fresh air surrounding the farms.

-Our seed originated from David Pendergrass at New Hope Seed in Tennessee.
+Our seed was originally sent to us by David Pendergrass at New Hope Seed in Middle Tennessee.
 Each packet contains one gram, which is approximately 25 to 30 seeds.